albar965/littlenavconnect-manual/src/en/USAGE.rst

 the colored values.
 You can use the IP address or the host name.

-The program will automatically connect to the flight simulator using SimConnect, if found.
+The program will automatically connect to the flight simulator using the included SimConnect.
 You can change the connection to X-Plane and it will connect automatically to the *Little Xpconnect* plugin if X-Plane is running.
 If no simulator was found it will retry in 10 second intervals.